wp-plugins/utubevideo-gallery/readme.txt

 3. A listing of videos in the administration panel

 == Changelog ==

+= 1.5 =

+* Slight changes to frontend gallery interface
+* Fixed issue with thumbnail sizes defaulting to square and stretching rectangular thumbnails
+* Moved all scripts to the footer
+* Patched included fancybox library to support jQuery 1.10
+* Optimized fancybox call javascript
+* Slight changes to admin interface
+* Added settings for fancybox overlay color and opacity
+* Added support for adding youtube playlists to an album
+* Fixed admin navigation link bugs
+* Changed main icon for admin interface and moved menu out of settings, into its own menu slot
+* Added better error messages to admin section for forms
+* Fixed uninstall script - it now deletes thumbnails when plugin is uninstalled
+* Added workaround for thumbnail problems by loading thumbnails directly from Youtube
+* Localized plugin, translations not provided, however
+* Adding permalinks for albums for galleries embedded on a page, posts still use old method
+* And possibly some other stuff I forgot....

 = 1.3.5 =
 * Fixed admin script processing hook